allcookiesaccept/IndexingApi/README.md

 For simple database recording in the project, a connection to PostgreSQL is set up.
 All you need to do is create the database in advance and provide the connection values in the `.env` file.

-For saving the results in an Excel fileyou need to create a folder named "result" in the project's root directory.
+For saving the results in an Excel file you need to create a folder named "result" in the project's root directory.